Gluten Free Savory Breakfast Fritters

 When I want to eat breakfast, I usually want to really eat.
 Sure, a bowl of yogurt with some granola is fine some days but not on those days when I want something heartier, something that will stick to my ribs – but not my hips.

-These savory breakfast fritters are just the thing – so tasty.
+These gluten free savory breakfast fritters are just the thing – so tasty.
 Almost like really flavorful hash browns topped with poached eggs, but without all those starchy potatoes.

 For hearty appetites, plan on 2 fritters per person topped with a poached egg.
 For those lightweights out there, you could get away with one fritter and one egg.

 This is a hearty and healthy way to start the day.

 Recipe Notes: Make sure to use cage free eggs (I like Nature’s Yoke).
 You can blitz the cauliflower in the food processor, but chopping with a knife is just fine.
 I actually prefer the texture of hand-chopped.
 Squeeze as much liquid as you can out of the zucchini before adding it to the cauliflower.
 And be patient when cooking the fritters, if you try to flip them too soon they may fall apart.

 Gluten Free Savory Breakfast Fritters Recipe

 ½ head cauliflower, finely chopped (4 cups chopped cauliflower)

 1 small white or yellow onion